 So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of MCC progressing or coming back.
 This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.

-Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
-If you are thinking about taking any type of nutritional supplement, talk to your health care team.
+Dietary supplements are not regulated like medicines in the United States – they don't have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
+If you're thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.

 If MCC does come back at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, and your overall health.
 For more information on how recurrent cancer is treated, see Treating Merkel Cell Carcinoma Based on the Extent of the Disease.
-For more general information on dealing with a recurrence, see our Understanding Recurrence section.
+For more general information on dealing with a recurrence, see Understanding Recurrence.